imcbee/blog/content/Programming/Favorite Vim Commands.md

 ## SUBSTITE COMMANDS
 `:%s/^\s*\n//g`:  Deletes all blank spaces

-`%s/.*text.*\n//gc`: Interactively substitues text with the whole line with a blank space
+`%s/.*text.*\n//gc`: Interactively substitutes text with the whole line with a blank space